ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Add detection note will fail if `Detection Tracking` is enabled on ExtraHop.

-An example playbook that uses this SOAR function is `Extrahop Reveal(x) Update Detection`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x) Update Detection (PB)`.

 * A note is added to the ExtraHop detection when a matching SOAR case is closed.

-The automatic data table playbook `Extrahop Reveal(x): Update Detection` is triggered when a SOAR case is closed.
+The automatic data table playbook `Extrahop Reveal(x): Update Detection (PB)` is triggered when a SOAR case is closed.

 The following screenshot shows an example of a note added to an ExtraHop detection: